Magnet therapy is the use of magnets for the treatment of physical ailments.

 Stress management and meditation are both known to help you feel better, on their own.

 The details of the Lady Care magnet are proprietary, so it’s impossible to compare it to other therapeutic magnets on the market.

 The strength of a magnet — the size of its magnetic field — is measured in units called gauss.
 Refrigerator magnets are around 10 to 100 gauss.
 Therapeutic magnets available online range from around 600 to 5000 gauss.

-There isn’t a lot of information available about the side effects of magnets, but few problems have ever been reported.
+There about the side effects of magnets, but few problems have ever been reported.
 However, it’s important to note that some magnets can interfere with certain medical devices, such as pacemakers and insulin pumps.

 Although the makers of the Lady Care Plus+ say no pacemaker problems have been reported to them, if you use a medical device or live with someone who has one, you should consult a doctor before beginning magnet therapy.

 Some magnet users have reported a small red mark developing on the skin beneath the magnet.
 This is most likely caused by pressure to the area.